marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 cell envelope is a membrane composed of mixture of lipids and proteins encapsulating the cytosol.
 In this tutorial we will discuss how to use **TS2CG** to construct these large lipid membranes.

-**TS2CG** is a tool which used to build coarse-grained (CG) membrane models with user-defined shapes and compositions.
+**TS2CG** is a tool which can be used to build coarse-grained (CG) membrane models with user-defined shapes and compositions.
 Initially, it was developed for backmapping dynamically triangulated simulation structures into their corresponding molecular models.
 This gives us the possibility to incorporate experimentally obtained membrane shapes and compositions and generate CG membrane's initial structure.